Value Propositions: Being The Best

 Maybe Japan works because of its reputation for precision and tradition.

-I’m not sure that Chinese whiskey – even with their huge manufacturing capabilities, would hold the same appeal.
+I’m not sure that Chinese whiskey – even with China's huge manufacturing capabilities, would hold the same appeal.

 Traditionally, a brand earns trust, over-delivers and raises prices.